proconsule/nspindexer/README.md

 Your filenames need to contain at least a Title ID in the format `[0100XXXXXXXXYYYY]`, and Updates also need a version tag like `[v1441792]`.

+For advanced features a 64 bit OS is needed!

 Hope you enjoy it!

 # Features